iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 # Week 17 Objectives

-The main objectives of Week 17 were to:
+The main objectives were to:

 - Build a functional Microsoft cloud security lab
 - Configure Microsoft Sentinel